 Yeah, it’s all mentality.
 I don’t think it’s all about doing tricks on a skateboard.
 Doing a trick is satisfying but how skateboarders dressed and everything else was what I loved it all in that era, everyone looked like the Beastie Boys and that.

 What were you wearing at the time?

 What before I started skating!?
-I probably had a Bart Simpson t shirt and some big Nike boot because I was wearing them before I skated.
+I probably had a Bart Simpson t-shirt and some big Nike boots because I was wearing them before I skated.
 But obviously if I saw some skater wearing big cargo pants, or some big cut off trousers, I’d wonder where the fuck did he get them from.
 I want to get some of them.
 Or he’s got a Ben Davis shirt, I want a Ben Davis shirt.
 What the fucks that on his head?
 It’s a beanie that’s like massive.I want something like that.
 Ha-ha, Just everything.
 I wanted to be like all of these other skaters.

 Who got you your board?

 My mum and dad got me a board for Christmas, a Plan B Danny Way board, the Tales from the Crypt graphic.
 It was amazing.

 How did your mum get a Danny Way board?

 I went to a shop called Boat World in Sheffield and it was there they had that Danny Way board.
 They had loads of stuff, they had a Janet Jackson board with somebody covering her tits with their hands.
 I remember they had that one on the wall.
 There were loads of slick ones.
 I didn’t know who Danny Way was or what Plan B was; I just liked the picture on it.